Mshemy1/Practice/README.md

 # Practice

-this ia to try what is git
+this is to try what is git